deathworlders/online/content/books/deathworlders/chapter-14-hornets-nest.md

 Gabriel gritted his teeth as Jimmy Rowan took a chance turning right at an intersection without properly stopping to check it.
 It earned a few honks, but it gained a few seconds, and didn’t need him to hit the siren.
 The closer they could get without making that noise, the better their hopes that "Johnson" would still be in place when they arrived.

 The Special Tactics team was well ahead of him. *Copy that.
 We’re going in plain clothes, tag him, tranq him, side room and search.
-Do it right and nobody needs to know.*"
+Do it right and nobody needs to know."*

 Gabriel keyed his radio again as a red light mercifully turned green just in time.

 "Be warned, he’s suspect in a bombing on the East Coast, could be wearing a vest." he advised.

-"*We’ve got bomb squad.*" the SWAT captain reassured him. "*ETA one minute*"
+"*We’ve got bomb squad."* the SWAT captain reassured him. "*ETA one minute*"

 Dispatch’s voice cut into the conversation again. "*Responding units, be advised we have report on a possible second shooter, loitering in the car park.
-Caller says she saw him get a rifle out of the trunk.*"
+Caller says she saw him get a rifle out of the trunk."*

-The SWAT captain’s reply was terse. "*Copy, Dispatch.*"
+The SWAT captain’s reply was terse. "*Copy, Dispatch."*

 There was nothing for it but to let Jimmy drive, and to pray.